gsa-oes/office-of-evaluation-sciences/pages/Connect/Events.md

 - June 15, 2021 from 12:00 to 1:30 PM

 ## Past Federal Workshops

+### Cost Analysis in Evaluation
+Introduction to cost analysis: discuss the types of cost analysis used in evaluation and highlight how answering cost questions can inform policies and programs.
+- April 6, 2021 from 2:00 to 3:30 pm

 ### Evidence Act – Lessons from the First Two Years of Implementation
 Discuss agencies’ experiences and lessons learned from the first two years of implementation of the Evidence Act.